manojchandrupm/Internship-assignment/README.md

 - Opens the newly created report CSV file in read mode.
 - Reads the entire contents of the file using line.read().
 - Prints the report contents (likely for verification purposes).

+## Assignment 2:
+  #### Title: Monthly Sales Report and Inventory Restock Automation (assignment_2.py)

+### Description:

+- This Python script automates the creation of a new CSV file named "inventory_restock.csv" based on data from an existing "monthly_sales_report.csv" file.
+It calculates total sales for each product, updates current inventory levels, and suggests a restock quantity based on the total sales.

+### Features:

+- Reads sales data from "monthly_sales_report.csv".
+- Calculates total sales per product for the month.
+- Updates current inventory by subtracting total sales.
+- Recommends a restock quantity equal to the total sales (adjustable).
+- Creates a new "inventory_restock.csv" file with the following columns:
+- Date (automatically set to the current date)
+- No ,Productname ,Categories ,Initialinventory
+- Week #1 ,Week #2 ,Week #3 ,Week #4 (copied from "monthly_sales_report.csv")
+- Total_sales (calculated)
+- Current_inventory (calculated)
+- Restock_inventory (recommended restock quantity)